 Once you have all of your zest you want to chop it up as fine as you can.
-I like to stack it up and slice the pile into strips and then across the other direction.
+I like to stack it up and slice the pile into strips and then cross in the other direction.

 I then take my knife and rock it back and forth until I have tiny pieces.
 Now it is ready to add to your recipe.

-There are all kinds of things that orange zest is use for.
+There are all kinds of things that orange zest is used for.

-Using and citrus zest enhances the flavor of whatever you are making.
-A lot of times when you use the juice from your citrus fruit the flavor gets dull when its cooking.
+Using citrus zest enhances the flavor of whatever you are making.
+A lot of times when you use the juice from your citrus fruit the flavor gets dull when it is cooking.
 Adding the zest to your dish makes sure that the flavor you are trying to get stays in the dish.

 Types of zesters

 A Microplane is much like a grater except that it shaves much finer than a grater.
 It is held with a handle on one end and a flat edge on the other end standing on the cutting board.

 There is a metal plate in the middle with small sharp holes which slices the orange perfectly and consistently.

 Using one hand to keep it standing up while you hold the fruit with the other hand gently slide it downward with light pressure.